Best Arabic Language Learning Resources

-It is, in my opinion, one of the the most useful tools I’ve seen for training Arabic listening comprehension.
+It is, in my opinion, one of the the most useful Arabic resources I’ve seen for training Arabic listening comprehension.
 Definitely not a conventional course but you’ll be amazed at how effective it is at improving your Arabic fluency if you use it daily (here’s my Glossika review).

 This product currently offers Modern Standard, Egyptian and Moroccan.

 These high quality audio packs teach you every essential verb for conversation in spoken Arabic.
 The packs are hugely popular learning supplements and ideal for every serious Arabic learner.

-Egyptian, Levantine and Saudi verb packs are currently available.
+Egyptian, Levantine, Moroccan and Saudi verb packs are currently available.